UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ### Logging in from outside the UCL firewall

-You will need to either use the [UCL Virtual Private Network](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn/) or ssh in to UCL's gateway `socrates.ucl.ac.uk` first.
-From Socrates you can then ssh in to our systems.
+You will need to either use the [UCL Virtual Private Network](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn/) or ssh in to UCL's gateways `socrates.ucl.ac.uk` or `ssh.rc.ucl.ac.uk` first.
+From there you can then ssh in to our systems.

 ```
 ssh <your_UCL_user_id>@socrates.ucl.ac.uk